 The Benefits of Having Venipuncture Skills

-Vocational school programs cover the basics of venipuncture, but it’s not everyone’s favorite task.
+Vocational school programs cover the basics of phlebotomy, but it’s not everyone’s favorite task.
 It is, however, a valuable skill that shines on a résumé, and it opens the door to opportunity.

 Top-notch medical assistants are always in demand, but the more skills they can offer prospective employers, the brighter the future they have.